 This was a spectacular piece of kit.
 I remember being blown away by the iMac G4 when I saw it for the first time.
-Again, it was an example of Apple choosing the perfect time to jump on a new technology at the point at which it was market-ready.
+Once again, Apple chose the perfect time to jump on a new technology, just as it became market-ready.

 The 20-inch iMac G4 was particularly special, even if the aforementioned weight gain came with some disadvantages.
 As last-gasp upgrades go, this was a great machine.